LukaKaranovic/surrounded/docs/logicaldesign.md

 The entities we will reference in this diagram will be all of the ones referenced prior in 6.4’s list.
 We will use a chart to determine the logical components of each attribute to reduce complexity:

+This is just a short list of different example attributes and variables used for the display in the ERD, all these variables are present in multiple modules.
+These variables will be shown as:

+Coordinates (x, y values)
+Stats (Int values)
+Sprites and Upgrade imaging (j.pegs)

 Figure 6.
 Logical Entity-Relationship Diagram <a name="erddiag"></a>
 ![Logical ERD](Images/erddiag.png)